Chief Program Officer

 Prior to this position, Marc served as the Senior Director of National No-Kill Advancement and before that Senior Director of Regional Programs for a year, overseeing Best Friends newest initiatives and the foundation of building out and expanding Best Friends' strategy, partnerships and programming in the key Southeast and Mid-Atlantic regions.
 Before that, Marc served as the Executive Director for Best Friends in Los Angeles for five years.
 In 2011, Los Angeles was struggling to save just over half of the cats and dogs entering city shelters.
-Now, under Marc's and Best Friends' leadership, L.A. is on track to reach a 90 percent save rate, the threshold for designation as a no-kill city.
-Marc's duties as executive director include operations for the Best Friends Pet Adoption Center in Mission Hills, California, and the NKLA Pet Adoption Center in West Los Angeles, as well as leadership of the NKLA Coalition, which comprises more than 140 animal welfare organizations.
+Because of Marc's and Best Friends' leadership, L.A. is on track to reach a 90 percent save rate, the threshold for designation as a no-kill city.
+Marc's duties as executive director included operations for the Best Friends Lifesaving Center in Mission Hills, California, and the NKLA Pet Adoption Center in West Los Angeles, as well as leadership of the NKLA Coalition, which comprises more than 140 animal welfare organizations.